hyundai-robotics/doc-hr-simulation-gz/3-usage/README.md

 2. Familiarize yourself with the interface using the [Basic Usage](2-usage.md) instructions.
 3. Explore advanced features in the [Services](3-service.md) section.
 4. Learn how to set up and manage simulation jobs in the [Job Configuration](4-job.md) guide.
+5. Understand the system architecture and components in the [Architecture](5-api_agent.md) section.

 ## Best Practices